BerkeleyBikeBuilders/BBB/README.md

+# Bike Builders of Berkeley Software (and Hardware) Things

+## Description
 Hello!
-This is a directory for codes created for projects at the Bike Builders of Berkeley.
+This is a directory for code and EE-related hardware created for projects at the Bike Builders of Berkeley.
+The current projects are:

+ - ESP32 Telemetry Computer Fall 2023~

+Telemetry Computer
     This project was written on the Platform IO IDE in VSCode, But, you can also access the Arduino IDE version in the telemetryINO folder (be warned its contents might be out of date).
     All the .h header files are stored in ./telemetryPIO/include